Bruce J. Burton

 “US Sailing must serve two roles: 1) provider of services that the members utilize with gratification and; 2) as the leader/promoter of our sport.
 We must accelerate the improvement of both.
 As the governing body, we must reconnect with those people who were our “middle class” of sailing, those who participated in all of the regattas that are now busy with other priorities.
 US Sailing must provide high impact visibility of our sport to people who may want to become a part of our great sport.
 We must promote to others and include our friends in the fun!”

-A Q&A with Bruce Burton
+An Interview with Bruce Burton

 1. Collaboration was a popular theme for the attendees at the Sailing Leadership Forum earlier this year.
 How can community sailing centers, yacht clubs and other sailing organizations collaborate with each other more on key initiatives to grow sailing?